 Parkinson’s disease is a long-term degenerative disorder of the central nervous system that mainly affects the motor system.
-The symptoms generally develop slowly over a period of time.
-In early stage of disease, problems like shaking, rigidity, slowness of movement and difficulty with walking can be noticed.
+The symptoms generally develop slowly over some time.
+In the early stage of the disease, problems like shaking, rigidity, slowness of movement and difficulty with walking can be noticed.

-Parkinson’s disease affects movement, producing motor symptoms.
+Parkinson’s disease affects body movements, producing motor symptoms.
 Non-motor symptoms include autonomic dysfunction, neuropsychiatric problems (mood, cognition, behaviour or thought alterations), sensory and sleep difficulties.
 Some of these non-motor symptoms are often present at the time of diagnosis and can precede motor symptoms.

-Four motor symptoms are considered cardinal in PD: tremor, rigidity, slowness of movement and postural instability.
-Other recognized motor signs and symptoms include gait and posture disturbances such as festination (rapid shuffling steps and a forward-flexed posture when walking) speech and swallowing disturbances including voice disorders, mask-like face expression or small handwriting, etc. Parkinson’s disease can cause neuropsychiatric disturbances, which can range from mild to severe.
+Four motor symptoms observed in Parkinson’s Disease are tremor, rigidity, slowness of movement and postural instability.
+Other recognised motor signs and symptoms include gait and posture disturbances such as festination (rapid shuffling steps and a forward-flexed posture when walking) speech and swallowing disturbances including voice disorders, mask-like face expression or small handwriting, etc. Parkinson’s disease can cause neuropsychiatric disturbances, which range from mild to severe.
 This includes disorders of speech, cognition, mood, behaviour and thought.